checkr/openmock/README.md

 ### Abstract Behaviors
 Abstract Behaviors can be used to parameterize some data.

 When an abstract behavior and a behavior extending it both have actions defined, all of them are run when the behavior matches.
+Actions will run from lowest to highest value of the 'order' field; if this is the same for two actions the action defined earlier in the abstract behavior runs first, followed by actions in the concrete behavior.
 ```yaml
 - key: fruit-of-the-day
   kind: AbstractBehavior